iitd-plos/iitd-plos.github.io/col100/practice/practice.md

 ```

 <!-- added by paras -->
-2. **Estimating the Output of a given program**: In this question, we will learn about how to analyze a simple program and product the output for it.
+2. **Estimating the Output of a given program**: In these questions, we will learn about how to analyze a simple program and produce the output for it.

 **2.1** What is the output of the given program?